Discovery Labs

 Meet and Greet the Sea

 Swim, crawl, walk: there are a lot of ways to get around in the sea.
-Learn how different animals move through play and live animal interactions.
+Learn how different animals move through play and animal interactions.
+Live animal touch included.

 Science Concepts: